-While ensuring that you have a well-drafted, accurate, and legally compliant liability waiver is important, an often overlooked issue is how organizations actually use the waiver in their day-to-day operations.
-If a business’s waiver process is inconsistent with the concepts of full and fair disclosure of the limits of your liability, the effectiveness of your waiver could be undercut.
+While ensuring that you have a well-drafted, accurate, and legally compliant liability waiver or release is important, an often overlooked issue is how organizations actually use the waiver in their day-to-day operations.
+If a business’s liability waiver process is inconsistent with the concepts of full and fair disclosure of the limits of your liability, the effectiveness of your waiver could be undercut.

 Below we will discuss the following five tips for the effective deployment of a liability waiver: